okayzed/get-good-with-vim/README.md

 * learn about ctrl-o in insert mode
 * learn what every key does in normal mode
 * play some vimgolf
-* learn more g commands like g^g
+* learn more g commands like g^g, gp, gv, gi, gu, gU, gq
 * learn how to pipe visual selection to xargs
 * learn what all shift numbers (!@#$%^&*()_+) do
 * learn magic and advanced :s commands
 * learn to use :g command
+* delete everything from your vim config except whats necessary
+* learn how to jump to tag definitions with ctrl-] and use :ts
 * write your own vimscript plugins
+* learn to use quickfix window (:cw) with :make or other output
+* learn to use :bufdo for executing commands on multiple windows

 ### plugins

 * get a plugin manager, install some plugins
-* useful plugins: surround.vim, syntastic, nerdtree, bufexplorer, tagbar
+* useful plugins: surround.vim, syntastic, nerdtree, bufexplorer, tagbar, ctrl-p